 Welcome to the Department of Field Services

 Kansas State School for the Blind Field Services team offers a network of services to support school districts, vision professionals and families throughout the state of Kansas.
-KSSB is the point of contact for anyone interested in the education of students who have a visual impairment from ages birth to 21.
+KSSB is the point of contact for anyone interested in the education of students who have a visual impairment from birth to 21.
 Field Services representatives are located regionally throughout the state to partner with local education agencies.
 The contact information for each Field Services Specialist is listed on this page or print the Field Services Contact List.

 Director of Field Services

-The Field Service team is available to provide unique assessments for students who have a visual impairment as well as provide technical assistance and professional development to educational teams at the local level.
-In addition, the KSSB Field Services team includes Early Childhood and Family Support Specialists, Kansas Deaf-Blind Project, Kansas Instructional Resource Center, KanLovKids regional and statewide Low Vision Clinics, and KSDE-TASN Pre-Service TVI/COMS project to help recruit and retain vision professional in the field.
+The Field Services team is available to provide unique assessments for students who have a visual impairment as well as provide technical assistance and professional development to educational teams at the local level.
+In addition, the KSSB Field Services team includes Early Childhood and Family Support Specialists, Kansas Deaf-Blind Project, Kansas Instructional Resource Center, KanLovKids regional and statewide Low Vision Clinics, and KSDE-TASN Pre-Service TSVI/COMS project to help recruit and retain vision professionals in the field.

 How Can We Partner with You?

-KSSB Field Service is a statewide resource for schools and families with a child who has a visual impairment, including those with additional needs and/or deaf-blindness.
-Many of the resources are available free of charge to your district, however a nominal fee is charged for some services and when direct services are provided for unique situations in high need areas.
+KSSB Field Services is a statewide resource for schools and families with a child who has a visual impairment, including those with additional needs and/or deaf-blindness.
+Many of the resources are available free-of-charge to your district, however a nominal fee is charged for some services and when direct services are provided for unique situations in high need areas.
 A KSSB Price List is available for you to reveiw.
 If in need of support, use the Request for Services Button below.

-Assistive Technology Assessment is completed to determine accessibility of provided instructional materials and the most effective mainstream or assistive technology needed to access the educational curriculum.
+Assistive Technology Assessment: completed to determine accessibility of provided instructional materials and the most effective mainstream or assistive technology needed to access the educational curriculum.

-Field Service Representatives facilitate regional Community of Practice Collaborative Seminars for Teachers of Students who have Visual Impairments, O&M Specialists, Para-educators or Braillist.
+Field Services Representatives facilitate regional Community of Practice Collaborative Seminars for Teachers of Students who have Visual Impairments, O&M specialists, para-educators or braillists.

-Provide on-site or web-based technical assistance for Special Educators, Classroom Teachers, Administrators and others working with a student who has a visual impairment.
+Field Services representatives provide on-site or web-based technical assistance for special educators, classroom teachers, administrators and others working with a student who has a visual impairment.

-Collaborate with the Deaf-Blind Project and KIRC to host the annual Vision Symposium and trainings related to effective instructional practices which support students learning/sensory needs.
-The trainings are offered throughout the calendar year with focus on both the core and expanded core curriculum areas.
+Field Services representatives collaborate with the Deaf-Blind Project and KIRC to host the annual Vision Symposium and trainings related to effective instructional practices which support students’ learning/sensory needs.
+The trainings are offered throughout the calendar year with focus on both the core and expanded core curriculum.
 To view upcoming events, see the Events section.

-The Regional Braille Challenges, Boys & Girls Weekend Events and Extended School Year Summer programs are offered annually to support the needs of student who have visual impairments throughout the state of Kansas.
+Field Services representatives assist with Regional Braille Challenges, Boys & Girls Weekend Events and Extended School Year summer programs which are offered annually to support the needs of students who have a visual impairment throughout the state of Kansas.

 Join our Team!
 KSSB needs caring and dependable people to help serve our students.